CZ-Sync/code-sandbox/LPlatt_Targets_Example/README.md

 R session by running `library(targets)`.
 If it fails, it means your package install during step 1 was not successful.
 Try doing that again.
 1. **Build the pipeline.** Build the full pipeline by running `tar_make()`.
+1. **Inspect outputs.** You should now see 4 PNG files in the folder.
+The pipeline created these!
+You can inspect the data downloaded by loading the target output into your environment with `tar_load(p1_flow_daily_tbl)`.
+1. **Make a change and rebuild.** Try changing something about the pipeline and rebuild to see how the pipeline handles this.
+You could edit some aesthetic about the plots, you could add a new site number to `p1_sites` (e.g. '05587450' which is the Mississippi River at Grafton Illinois), or you could change the plot filenames.
+Then, run `tar_make()` again and observe what rebuilt and what was skipped.

+Hopefully this small example gives you a taste of how this approach can be powerful for managing large, complex workflows or just helping you stay organized with your code.